JRRS1982/TutorialProjects/reactRedux/README.md

 - Updating state on a component causes the component to almost instantly re-render
 - State must be initialized when a component is first created
 - State can only be updated with the function setState - you will forget this.

+## Component Lifecycle Methods
+During the life of a component these steps/functions will take place.
+It seems simple enough.

+1. constructor
+As per normal functions, classes need instantiating.
+This is a good place for one-time setup.
+2. render
+Will need to show the component, this is how it is done.
+Avoid doing anything apart from returning JSX in this function.
+3. componentDidMount
+When render is called, this will also be called (once).
+This is a good place to do data loading.
+4. componentDidUpdate
+When setState is called, this will also be called.
+This is another good place to do data loading, when state/props change.
+5. componentWillUnmount
+Called if we remove the component.
+It is a good place to do cleanup, especially of non React stuff.

+Others (less frequently used)
+- shouldComponentUpdate
+- getDerivedStateFromProps
+- getSnapshotBeforeUpdate